jyunlin0713/KK_SubCam2/README.md

 # KK_SubCam2

+Configurable hotkey in plugin settings.
+Default is [Num Pad 1], but it conflicts with a few other plugins.

 This is my first plugin and my first use of git/github.

 I have no real knowledge of C# just a minimal idea of syntax.
 This is kind of like my "Hello, world!"